OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 $ pip install virtualenv
 ```

 Create a project directory to work in - you'll download several files into that directory.
-Change into the newly created directory and run the command <code>virtualenv drozer</code>.
+Change into the newly created directory and run the command `virtualenv drozer`.
 This creates a "drozer" folder which contains the Python executable files and a copy of the pip library.

 ```
 $ virtualenv drozer